frankhaugen/StarConflictsRevolt/DesignDocs/BlissClient.md

+> **⚠️ OUTDATED DOCUMENT**
+> This document describes the Bliss client architecture, which has been removed from the project in favor of the Blazor web client.
+This document is kept for historical reference only.

 Bliss is a lightweight, Veldrid-powered 2-D framework that exposes its entire surface as plain C# objects, so a Rebellion remake can be structured like any other cleanly layered .NET library.
 Below is a SOLID-centric spec-sheet showing how to wire Bliss into an IoC container, slice responsibilities, and meet the gameplay, rendering, and maintainability goals of a 1998-style grand-strategy game.

 ## 1 · Goals & non-goals